the mermaid | by kwizten | STALKER

 "You know Sango as well as the rest of us," Kagome continued.
 "She works hard and doesn't complain, and she's always doing her best to help us when she doesn't even have to.
 She deserves a break."
 She mentally cheered for her victory, noticing the tiny tick mark pulsing on Inuyasha's forehead.

-The hanyou fidgeted, knowing full well Kagome was right, and he looked away to finally give in.
+The hanyou fidgeted, knowing full well Kagome was right, and he looked away as he finally gave in.
 Judging by his shifty expression, his pride wouldn't let him make eye contact with anyone.
 Kagome was seriously getting too used to these constant debates with him, especially since she always seemed to win nowadays, but that was probably due to the fact that Inuyasha was having a harder time saying no to her.
 "Whatever," he said.
 "Do what you want, Sango."

 The slayer's eyes glazed over, and although she didn't make a huge fuss over finally getting what she wanted, it was clear just how important this trip meant to her.
 Kagome almost felt sad that Sango was keeping her emotions bottled inside, because the guarded expression on her face was almost pitiful to look at.
 But the look in her eyes was gone in an instant, and she simply stepped back triumphantly and smiled widely.
 "I'll be back in no time.
 You won't even notice I'm gone."

-"When are you planning to leave, Sango?"
+"When are you planning to leave?"
 Kagome grinned back, ignoring Inuyasha now that he'd shut himself up.

 "Right now, I guess."
 She looked up at the sky, studying the current time of day.
 "If I leave now, Kirara and I can make it to the village by sundown."